python/cpython/Doc/c-api/typeobj.rst

    **Default:**

    For static types this field has no default.
-This means if the slot is defined as NULL, the type cannot be called to create new instances; presumably there is some other way to create instances, like a factory function.
+This means if the slot is defined as *NULL*, the type cannot be called to create new instances; presumably there is some other way to create instances, like a factory function.